BothIoan/TennisApp/README.md

 ## Functionalities
    * Two types of users
    * Crud on multiple elements of the app
    * Implemented in the bussines layer a system that keeps track of the score by the rules of tennis.
 This system is tested to some extent through unit tests.
-It also won't allow scores that don't follow the rules, to be loaded (from the DB, or from an update forced by the Admin user).
+It won't allow scores that don't follow the rules, to be loaded (from the DB, or from an update forced by the Admin user).